Christian monasticism: Life for monks and nuns

 Monasticism, in all its varieties, involves withdrawal from society.
 Monastic life is distinct from the "religious orders" such as the friars, canons regular, clerks regular, and the more recent religious congregations.
 The latter involves a special work or aim, such as preaching, teaching, liberating captives, etc., which occupies a large place in their activities.
 While monks have variously labored, in every case this work is extrinsic to the essence of the monastic state.
 Monks and friars are two distinct roles.
-In the thirteenth century "...new orders of friars were founded to teach the Christian faith," because monasteries had declined.
+In the thirteenth century, mendicant orders such as the Franciscans and Dominicans developed as new forms of religious life centered on poverty, urban ministry, preaching, and teaching.

-Both ways of living out the Christian life are regulated by the respective church law of those Christian denominations that recognize it (e.g., the Roman Catholic Church, the Eastern Orthodox Church, the Anglican Church, or the Lutheran Church).
+Both ways of living out the Christian life are regulated by the respective church law of those Christian denominations that recognize it (e.g., the Catholic Church, the Eastern Orthodox Church, the Anglican Church, or the Lutheran Church).
 Christian monastic life does not always involve communal living with like-minded Christians.
-Christian monasticism has varied greatly in its external forms, but, broadly speaking, it has two main types: (a) the eremitical or secluded, (b) the cenobitical or city life.
+Christian monasticism has varied greatly in its external forms, but, broadly speaking, it has two main types: (a) the eremitical or solitary, (b) the cenobitical or communal.
 St. Anthony the Abbot may be called the founder of the first and St. Pachomius of the second.
+The monastic life has been associated with Jesus's teaching to "be perfect, therefore, as your heavenly Father is perfect" (Matthew 5:48).
+This ideal can be seen, for example, in the Philokalia, a book of monastic writings.
+Their manner of self-renunciation has three elements corresponding to the three evangelical counsels: poverty, chastity and obedience.

 A priest-monk is sometimes called a hieromonk.